-Our (benefit from) provision for income taxes was \$1.0 million of benefit for fiscal 2018, \$16,000 of expense for fiscal 2017 and \$1.6 million of expense for fiscal 2016.
-During fiscal 2018 and fiscal 2017, we received refunds of \$1.3 million and \$3.7 million, respectively, from the Inland Revenue Authority of Singapore related to a \$13.2 million tax assessment we paid in fiscal year 2014.
-Both tax refunds were recorded as a tax benefit during the year the respective payment was received.
-During fiscal 2018, we recorded a valuation allowance release of \$3.3 million related to refundable alternative minimum tax ("AMT") credit under the Tax Cuts and Jobs Act (the "2017 the Tax Act").
-We expect to receive the refund of this tax benefit starting in our fiscal year 2020.
+During fiscal 2018, we received refund of \$1.3 million from the Inland Revenue Authority of Singapore ("IRAS") related to a \$13.2 million tax assessment we paid in fiscal year 2014.
+The tax refund was recorded as a discrete tax benefit during the year the payment was received.
+During fiscal 2018, we recorded a valuation allowance release of \$3.3 million related to refundable alternative minimum tax credit under the Tax Cuts and Jobs Act (the "2017 Tax Act").
+We expect to receive the refund of this tax benefit starting in our fiscal year 2021.
 The 2017 Tax Act reduced the corporate tax rate from 35% to 21%, effective January 1, 2018.
-Since we have a fiscal year end during the middle of the calendar year, it is subject to rules relating to transitional tax rates.
+Since we have a fiscal year end during the middle of the calendar year, we are subject to rules relating to transitional tax rates.
 As a result, our fiscal 2018 federal statutory rate was a blended rate of 28.1%.
-The difference between our (benefit from) provision for income tax and income tax expense (benefit) at the statutory rate of 28.1% was due to results of foreign operations that are subject to income taxes at different statutory rates, certain jurisdictions where we cannot recognize tax benefits on current losses, foreign withholding taxes, and tax benefits from a foreign tax refund and release of valuation allowance.